OfficeDev/outlook-dev-docs/docs/rest/terms-of-use.md

 ---
-title: Outlook REST APIs terms of use | Microsoft Docs
+title: Microsoft API terms of use | Microsoft Docs
 description: Review the terms of use for the Outlook REST APIs.
 author: jasonjoh